 You may be in for a surprise, as those rates you see are often either best case scenario or simply advertising rates aimed at drawing you in.

-For example, the rates you see on TV or online may be for a borrower with an 800 credit score and a 40 percent down payment on an owner-occupied single-family residence.
-Oh, and a couple mortgage points must be paid at closing.
+For example, the rates you see on TV or online may be for a borrower with an 800 credit score and a 40% down payment on an owner-occupied single-family residence.
+Oh, and a couple mortgage points must be paid at closing too.

 Of course, your loan scenario may not be so “vanilla,” so the mortgage rate your quoted could shock you somewhat.
 Fret not though; this is why you’re shopping.

-Typically, they offer discounts to existing customers who agree to things like automatic billpay, knowing your good for that mortgage payment every month because of the money you’ve got in their bank.
+Typically, they offer discounts to existing customers who agree to things like automatic billpay, knowing you’re good for that mortgage payment every month because of the money you’ve got in their bank.

 But don’t stop there.
 Find a mortgage broker or two (I recommend three) and get rate quotes from them as well.
 See how they stack up against your bank/credit union and go from there.